alexsowinski/SuperPeachSisters/README.md

 This is my final project 3 submission for UCLA Professor Smallberg's CS 32 Introduction to Computer Science II course taught in Winter 2022, of which I received a perfect score for.
-The following files are purely my work and I do not condone any future use of my work in future CS 32 courses.
+The following files are purely my work and I do not condone any future use of my work in future CS 32 courses:
+Actor.h
+Actor.cpp
+StudentWorld.h
+StudentWorld.cpp